we would like to use your location information to better refine the results presented to you while on our web site.

 please enter your zip code below.

-There's only one time in Dayton when you can run a 5K, attend a Gaelic mass and watch high energy Celtic-themed performers - that weekend is Celtic Fest!
+There's only one time in this city when you can run a 5K, attend a Gaelic mass and watch high energy Celtic-themed performers - or Irish linen and wool workers if you'r

 MARK YOUR CALENDARS!
 Celtic Fest July 29-31, 2016 at Riverscape MetroPark in Downtown Dayton.